 “I know we’re going to see a different Tony Taylor,” said Gene Mauch in spring training 1962.
 “I think he’s going to cover a lot more ground both ways this season.”32 He was seldom out of the lineup, except for a week in late June and early July when he kicked a stool after going 0-for-6 in a tough 12-inning loss at Candlestick Park in San Francisco.
 He finished the season with hitting marks of .259-7-43.
 Shortly afterward, on October 14, Tony joined an array of Cuban major- and minor-leaguers (including teammate Tony González) in a benefit game at Miami Stadium.
 The proceeds went to help Cuban refugees.33

 In 1963, Taylor had a nice season with the bat (.281-5-49) and got MVP votes for the only time in his career.
 At the end of the season, Gene Mauch said, “Bill Mazeroski wasn’t close to Taylor this year.
 Up ’til now I’ve said that Maz was the best.
 But you might have to underline was.
 This year, I know you’d have to underline was.”
 Teammate Cal McLish added, “You read a lot about guys like Pete Rose.
-People talk about Taylor like he was just another second baseman, instead of one of the best in the business.”34 That October 12 – playing third base and shortstop, though – Taylor represented the NL in the first and only Latin All-Star game, held at the Polo Grounds.
+People talk about Taylor like he was just another second baseman, instead of one of the best in the business.”34 That October 12 – playing third base and shortstop, though – Taylor represented the NL in the first and only Latin American players' game, held at the Polo Grounds.

 Despite Gene Mauch’s penchant for platooning, Taylor remained a day-in, day-out regular in 1964.
 He started 148 games at second and fellow Cuban Cookie Rojas spelled him for the other 14.
 It wasn’t his best year at the plate (.251-4-46), but he provided strong defense up the middle with Wine and Amaro.
 Considering that Rojas was a very good glove man, it said something about Tony’s value to the team.
 The diving stop on Jesse Gonder’s smash during Jim Bunning’s perfect game was, of course, Taylor’s own most memorable moment.